-Colorful links • Something like Bright Starts Lots of Links or Sassy Ring Links are multi-purpose.
+Colorful links • These are a simple little thing but very nice to have.
+Something like Silicone Chew Bead Links, Bright Starts Lots of Links or Sassy Ring Links are multi-purpose.
 They can be a toy, or connect toys to an activity mat.
-They promote many developmental skills and only cost $4-$9!
+We use them to connect toys to the high chair.
+They promote many developmental skills and only cost $4-$15!

 Stuffed Animals • I love this brand of stuffed animals!
 They come in almost every animal imaginable and they are soft and super adorable.
 A personalized embroidered one is one of my favorite new baby gifts!